haldvar/G7_NRL_DEV/README.md

 # G7_NRL_DEV
 Development of the NRL system

-_This repository follows the development of the NRL system solutionwhich is lead by:_
+_This repository follows the development of the NRL system solution which is lead by:_

 **Karoline, Milana, Jan Kåre, Halvard, Elise and Emma.**